ExCHP8/api_bloc/README.md

   },
 );
 ```
-When the first time it initiate the controller, on ReadRequest it's auto running the request function.
+When the first time it initiate the controller, on ReadController it's auto running the request function.
 But if you want to re run it, you can do it by calling

 ```dart
 controller.run();